 We have conducted a visual search for galaxy-scale strong gravitational lenses in a total of 7 ${\rm deg}^2$ of the sky, using archival HST images.
 The data comprise the whole ACS/WFC F814W imaging data available as of August 31$^{\rm st}$, 2011 (6.03 ${\rm deg}^2$, excluding the COSMOS field) as well as the WFC3 near-IR images (1.01 ${\rm deg}^2$ in all filters) up to the same date.

 We have found 49 new lens candidates: 40 in the ACS images and 9 in WFC3 images.
 Out of these, 16 are without any doubt genuine lenses, owing to their striking morphology.
 An additional 21 are excellent candidates and 12 have morphologies compatible with strong lensing but would need further investigation before being confirmed.
-If these candidates are indeed genuine lenses, they will contribute to broaden the variety of known lens morphologies and may prove useful to devise an train automated lens finders for ongoing and future all-sky surveys.

-Our search for strong lenses is purely based on morphological criteria, with limited color information for 16 objects out of 49.
-It is not aimed at providing an homogeneous sample well suited for cosmology or galaxy evolution study, but rather to serve as a training set spanning a broad range of lensing configurations and useful for future automated searches.
-From our search, we conclude that, while the human-eye search may detect unusual lenses, such as faint arcs hidden in the glare of bright lenses or in complex/multiple lenses, it also has its specific biases as some genuine lenses will be discarded if only morphological criteria are used.
+Our search for strong lenses is purely based on morphological criteria, with limited colour information for 16 objects out of 49.
+The colour information is not used to carry out the search itself.
+Our goal is not to provide a new homogeneous sample well suited for cosmology or galaxy evolution study but is more modest: to estimate a lower limit to the number density of galaxy-scale strong lenses and to illustrate the large diversity in possible image configuration and in possible lens types.
+Our technique is straightforward and purely based on data rather than on modeling of the population of lens and source galaxies.